SykoLover

 I believed in God but, He can't fix a problem that we don't want to address.
 I was getting better, but was still steeped in many of those character flaws, and masked the emotions with substances.
 Some of you may remember AOL Instant Messenger (AIM) from the early 2000's.
 My screenname in high school was "StOnEd Or DrUnK."
 I've probably been one of those things more than I've been sober since age 15 (now 38).
 I've been in sales for most of the past 15 years.
 I could put on an act, perform and sell but, at night, I would self-medicate.
 Any reason at all is one to drink, good or bad.
 If I had a rude customer, "I gotta drink tonight."
 Or, if I got my 10 sales (which was every day), "I'm gonna celebrate tonight."
 When Covid hit, I cut myself off from the world, dipping back into reclusiveness, and benders started.
 3-4 days of drinking about a fifth a day, which were followed by 3-4 day hangovers.
 Once you believe in God, he gifts you with a conscience.
 This actually makes addictions worse because, as you destroy the temple of your body He has given you, you must keep the drunk and high going and with more intensity to try to shut Him up.
 But, when you sober up, not only do you have to deal with the hangover, but your conscience on top of it.

 Alcohol and drug abuse is just a symptom of an underlying problem in thinking.
 Trauma needs to be processed through introspection, meditation, prayer and counsel of peers.
-This year I discovered an enormous piece to the puzzle in psychological healing that I hadn't done and was masking with vices.
+In 2025, I discovered an enormous piece to the puzzle in psychological healing that I hadn't done and was masking with vices.
+Personal development is phenomenal but, until inner wounds are healed, it is just polishing a turd.
+The flaws, fears and resentments being suppressed must be addressed and conquered.
 A series of events led me to stoicism, which, second to God has served as the best source of information in this journey.
 Stoicism is an ancient Greek philosophy focused on living a virtuous life by cultivating reason and self-control to overcome destructive emotions.
 Key tenets include objectively viewing the world, differentiating between what is and is not within our control, and accepting the natural order of the universe.
 It is a practical philosophy that encourages resilience, gratitude, and a life lived in harmony with one's own rational nature and the wider world.
 Stoicism distinguishes between a reaction, which is an automatic, emotion-driven impulse, and a response, which is a poised, deliberate, reasoned action.
 Through stoicism, I would come to learn about the "shadow" and the "mirror".
 These are concepts that can be integrated by recognizing and confronting negative emotions and repressed aspects of the self, rather than suppressing them.
 The shadow is the repressed self.
 The mirror is something that reveals it, which could be a person, event or circumstance.

 • Epictetus.
 (2008).
 Discourses and selected writings (R. Hard, Trans.).
 Oxford University Press.